techdarko/homeassistant-gtfs-realtime/README.md

 ### API Key

 If your provider requires an API Key, it can be included as a header field for HTTP requests.
 It should be given in the format expected by your provider.
+Hints with placeholders are provided for preconfigured feeds that require authentication.

 In some cases, the API key might be provided as a URL parameter, in this case you should update the feed URL for the feed to include it.